top of page

 • HP (as long as it is used)

 HP over the state’s lands and the lands with HPL shall be granted with the issuance of a grant of rights decree by the MoASP.
-For HP over the lands with HPL, the MoASP ordinance shall be provided with HPL holders' approval.
-HP over the land with freehold title occurs through the holder's granting of rights with a deed made by the PPAT
+For HP over the lands with HPL, the MoASP ordinance shall be provided with the HPL holders' approval.
+HP over the land with freehold title occurs through the holder's granting of rights with a deed made by the PPAT.

 Right to Manage

-Land titles over HPL that are cooperated with other parties can be encumbered with security rights, transferred, or released.
-In the event that the land titles above the HPL will be relinquished, the relinquishment shall be made by and in front of the competent official and be reported to the MoASP.
+Land titles over HPL that are in cooperation with other parties can be encumbered with security rights, transferred, or waived.
+In the event that the land titles over the HPL are to be waived, then the waiver shall be drawn up by, and in front of, authorized officials and shall be reported to the MoASP.

 Right to Lease